dgranville/tos-mtf/README.md

 * Choose the indicator you downloaded and click open

 ***
-This project is not affiliated with TDAmeritrade in anyway.
+This project is not affiliated with TDAmeritrade in any way.